David Stephan: First trial

 The Crown had asked for a three to four-and-a-half year sentence.
 Justice Rodney Jerke sentenced David Stephan (then aged 33) to four months jail and Collet (then aged 36) to three months of house arrest, allowing for trips for medical appointments and church.
 Each was sentenced to two years’ probation and 240 hours of community service to be completed by 2018.
-Collett was also ordered to post a copy of the sentencing decision to personal websites and social media accounts.
+Collet was also ordered to post a copy of the sentencing decision to personal websites and social media accounts.
 The judge ordered that the Stephans' three children must see a medical doctor at least once a year and see a public health nurse every three months.

 The difference in the two sentences was explained by Jerke.
 While Collet called a nurse about her son's illness, David got nutritional supplements and called his father, Anthony Stephan, to give Ezekiel a blessing.
 While Jerke stated that he believed the parents were caring and did not intend to put their son's life at risk, he was critical of David's apparent lack of remorse and his refusal to admit that his actions had impact with regard to his son's death.

 Many of the Stephans' family and supporters, wearing white shirts to show their support of the couple, attended the sentencing.
 Advocates of the Stephans made a fundraising website called Stand 4 Truth that had daily updates about the trial.

 Research director of the Health Law Institute at the University of Alberta, Timothy Caulfield, expressed concern that the continued statements from David about his family being targeted because they didn't vaccinate their children could make them martyrs for the alternative medicine and anti-vaccination movement.

 In July 2016, the Crown filed a notice of appeal to the Court of Appeal in Calgary because they deemed the sentences to not be "...proportionate to the gravity of the offense or to the degree of responsibility of the offender, and is unfit."

 In November, 2017 the Alberta Court of Appeal upheld the conviction.
 The decision was not unanimous which allowed the Stephans to appeal to the Supreme Court of Canada.